tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 5. Start vasopressors.

 ### Bradycardia
 First, the practitioner must rule out hypoxia.
-Bradycardia is usually vaso-vagal secondary to the procedure (bowel or bladder distension, pain, uterine traction).

 **What do we do about it?**
 * Increase oxygen if needed